Kyle Allman Jr.

-Kyle Lindsay Allman Jr. (born September 2, 1997) is a Montenegrin naturalized, American-born professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Kyle Lindsay Allman Jr. (Кајл Линдси Олман Млађи; born September 2, 1997) is an American-born naturalized Montenegrin professional basketball player for Partizan Belgrade of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 He played college basketball for the Cal State Fullerton Titans.

 Early life

 Allman was born and grew up in Brooklyn, New York.
 He attended St. John's Preparatory School for three years before transferring to the High School for Construction Trades, Engineering and Architecture before his senior year.
 He averaged 20 points and seven rebounds per game as a senior.

 College career

 Allman played four seasons for the Cal State Fullerton Titans.
 He was a key reserve for the team as a true freshman, averaging 5.1 points per game.
 He became a starter for the Titans as a sophomore and averaged 10.2 points, 2.3 rebounds and 2.1 assists per game.
 Allman enjoyed a breakout season in his junior year, recording a career-high 19.5 points while also averaging 3.5 rebounds and 2.3 assists per game in 32 games played (30 starts) and was named first team All-Big West Conference.
 Allman was named the 2018 Big West Conference tournament Most Valuable Player after scoring 26 points, six rebounds, three assists and three steals against UC Irvine in the conference championship game.
 As a senior, Allman was named first team All-Big West for a second straight season after averaging 17.5 points, three rebounds, and two assists per game.
 He finished his college career with the most games played in school history with 127 and fifth in points scored with 1,680.